amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 }
 ```

-Now our app, will pass all requests that start with `/api` to `http://localhost:3000` (or whatever path you specified on the proxy.conf).
+Now our App will pass all requests that start with `/api` to `http://localhost:3000` (or whatever path you specified on the proxy.conf).

 Next, we are going to make use of these new routes!